 Well, I’m back with more to say about making segmented pens.
 Since the last blog among all the other segmented pen work, I think two ballpoints stand out.
 The first segmented pen is a hybrid.
 Although it’s an easy segmented pen design it, needs a little effort in making it but so does anything worth doing right?

 The plan was to make two of these one for stock and a pen gift commission.
 These pens in the photo both gone within the same week proving popular as unique gifts.

-The acrylic and wood are both cut at 45 degrees either on the table saw using a sledge or on the bandsaw.
-It will help if both are the same diameter, so I can drill the blank true.
+As with any segmenting, wood that has contrast such as maple or walnut is best.
+The acrylic and wood blanks are both chopped at 45 degrees either on the table saw using a sledge or on the bandsaw.
+It will help if both pieces are the same diameter, so I can drill the blank true.

 A Different Pen

-I lost too much material through planning and thickening; I was just able to make this pen it will work for a European but not a Sierra.
-The pen’s cut from this block will each look different depending on the cut and grain orientation.
+I lost too much material through planning and thickening; I was just able to create this pen it will work for a European but not a Sierra.
+The pen’s made from this block will each look different depending on the cut and grain orientation.

-Glue two contrasting pen blanks together with hot melt glue or wood glue with a paper joint.
+Affix two contrasting pen blanks with hot melt glue or wood adhesive with a paper joint.
 Mark the blank with marks for orientation.
 Divide the blank up into four sections then make the cuts.
-If cut on the bandsaw, you may have to clean up on the disc sander but only lightly.
+If done on the bandsaw, you may have to clean up on the disc sander but only lightly.

 Other Segmented Pen Designs

-All these pens come with a presentation gift box, these and much more available along with the other wood crafts from the pen shop.
+All these pens come with a presentation gift box, these and much more available along with the other woodworking crafts from the pen shop.
 Between now and my next update I plan to do some intarsia work so please subscribe to all the updates.